EvergreenCartoons/SenselessViolence/README.md

 ## Other arguments

-- trojan - path to your trojan executable
+- trojan - path to your trojan executable/script
-- callbackhost - callback host for trojan
+- cbhost - callback host for trojan
-- callbackport - callback port for trojan
+- cbport - callback port for trojan
 - target - target base url, eg: https://pfsense.local
 - interact - spawns a shitty pseudo shell using the webshell in case you want to run commands, transfer files, etc via the webshell.
-May not be implemented in the public release (its buggy as shit)
+May not be implemented in the initial public release (its buggy as shit)
 - help (prints a help menu)

 ## Screenshot of it in action (showing the logs are sparkly clean).